PATH242/GoTime/README.md

 ```
 stack run
 ```
 All game functionalities are implemented, including checking for the rule of ko and not allowing suicidal moves.
-Game end is not yet implemented.
-Black will always win for now but scores are not even calculated, TODOs are left in code.
+To end the game. players must pass in a row.